 From Passion Project to Thriving Business

 Baking has always been a passion for Luilyn Abapo, the woman behind Lulu Blue Cakes.
-She loves her job as an HR practitioner.
-But she started her small business as a passion project and a therapeutic activity of sorts on weekends with her kitchen as her refuge.
+She loves her job as an HR practitioner but sees the kitchen as her refuge.
+She started her small business as a passion project and a therapeutic activity of sorts on weekends.

 “With the opportunity to work from home during the pandemic, my sisters urged me to make it an official business and offer our goodies to the general public.
 Baking on weekends became our bonding,” Luilyn shared.

-With families who enjoy sweet treats for sharing and entertaining as her target customers, Luilyn began with the Blueberry Cheesecake Cups.
+With families who enjoy sweet treats as her target customers, Luilyn began with the Blueberry Cheesecake Cups.
 They became an instant hit with her family and friends.
 Buoyed by her love for baking and the support of her loved ones, she began experimenting with new recipes and eventually started selling the Tres Leches series, Banana Loaf, and Triple Chocolate Brownies.

 Operating in a Pandemic

-When the pandemic hit, one of the biggest challenges faced by Luilyn was transporting her products to customers.
+When the pandemic hit, one of the biggest challenges Luilyn faced was transporting her products to customers.
 “The cakes, especially the cheesecakes, are delicate.
 Sometimes, when they get to the customer, they’re no longer in their best state.”

-To address this problem, she tried different packaging options and thought of smart ways to package the cakes to ensure that they survive the transit.
+To address this problem, she tried different packaging options and thought of smart ways to ensure the cheesecakes survive the transit.
 She also reminded delivery riders to handle the packages with care.

 Rice for Riders

-Indeed, riders who receive the free rice are appreciative of this incentive and continue to improve their service.
-Customers of Lulu Blue Cakes also happily place their orders knowing that they’re able to help the riders even in their own small ways.
+Indeed, riders who receive the free rice appreciate this incentive and continue to improve their service.
+Customers of Lulu Blue Cakes also happily place orders knowing they're helping the riders out.

-Having your own successful business is a big deal, especially one that started out as just a hobby.
+A successful business, especially one that started out as just a hobby, is a big deal.
 And Luilyn has so much to be proud of.